Assiniboine Park and Assiniboine Park Zoo are open year-round.

 The creation of the Park was a visionary and bold move on the part of the City Council of the day.
 Protecting, enhancing and redeveloping it for the next century will require the same kind of leadership and acumen.

-The Assiniboine Park Conservancy’s Imagine a Place Campaign was launched with the goal of raising $200 million in capital, with additional funding required for programming and endowments.
-The private sector goal is $60 million for capital.
+The Assiniboine Park Conservancy’s Imagine a Place Campaign was launched with the goal of raising $200 million to fund the transformation of Assiniboine Park Zoo.